 Her Agenda: You’ve recently released a photography book, can you tell us a little about that?

 Aviva Klein: My book is a collection of photographs my friend Andrew Williams and I put together.
-We traveled to Cuba together to work on a project and while we were there, we were photographing everything.
-We put this book together and we printed copies for people who were interested in purchasing we have it available and it’s really just a labor of love and photographs that we thought went well together.
+We traveled to Cuba together to work on a project for a client.
+While there, we ended up creating a lot of personal work that we edited into a book.
+The book was a labor of love and is available for sale at http://www.avivaklein.bigcartel.com

 Her Agenda: Do you have any plans to jump into more of a director/producer role in the future?